mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 [Download Sketch file](https://drive.google.com/drive/folders/1Ns0HDHztA8Ki6v8kp8L9NoxP69fI7D-c)

-Extremely condensed fonts were always something I wanted to try on the web but never had a chance to do, so Concept 4 seemed just the perfect time for it.
+Extremely condensed fonts were always something I wanted to try on the web but never had the chance to.
+Concept 4 seemed just the perfect time to experiment with them.
 After finding the ‘Rama Gothic C’ font which I considered the most well-designed in this category, started to test different concepts and how can I make the best My idea quickly turned into a slideshow-style website combining colorful surfaces